 Fire Investigation Report: A fire investigation report will be released only to those individuals who fall into one of the following categories: Occupant/Owner, Insurance Company or Attorney.
 Requestor may come to the Libertyville Fire Dept. Station No. 1 during business hours OR a written request may be sent to 1551 N. Milwaukee Avenue, Libertyville, Illinois 60048 with the following information: date of incident occurred; incident number (if known); location of incident occurred; name of occupant; and your reason for request of copy of incident Note: There is a copying fee of $2 p/page.

 Fire Ambulance Report: The patient or legal guardian for the patient must come to the Libertyville Fire Dept. Station No. 1 and show an ID picture and complete a HIPAA Patient Request for Access form during business hours OR patient’s attorney may submit a subpoena.
 Note: There is a copying fee of $2 p/page.

 Please contact the Fire Prevention Bureau at (847) 362-5664, to inquire about the additional activities the fire department has to offer the Libertyville community.

+The Village Hall is located at 118 W. Cook Avenue and is open from 7:30 am - 4:30 pm, Monday-Friday.
 Our Police Department, Community Development Department and Public Works Administration are located at 200 E. Cook Avenue.
 Both buildings are located in the heart of downtown near Milwaukee Avenue.

 Commonwealth Edison is the power utility in the Village of Libertyville.
 Power outages that do not involve an immediate threat to life or property should be reported via ComEd’s telephone reporting system at 1-800-EDISON1 (1-800-334-7661).